 RJ Lopez, AIA

-RJ Lopez, AIA ALEP, is an Associate at Parkhill.
+RJ Lopez, AIA ALEP, is a Senior Associate at Parkhill.
 He serves the K-12 Practice with his diverse experience and education, partnering with communities to develop high-performing learning environments that are inventive, relevant, and comprehensive.
 His passion for K-12 education was his motivation to gain Accredited Learning Environment Planner certification; he is one of 24 in Texas with an ALEP certification.